-Our feet continuously feel the maximum amount of our weight as we walk and stand.
-This is why foot cramps are more common than other muscle spasms in the body.
+Our feet continuously feel our entire weight as we walk and stand.
+This is why foot cramps are more common than other muscle spasms.
 Foot cramps are involuntary and painful spasms that affect either one or a group of muscles.
 They can last for minutes or they can continue for days at a time.
-Generally, the inner arch and toes, especially the big toe, are the most commonly affected on the foot.
+Generally, the inner arch and toes, especially the big toe, are the most commonly affected part of the foot.
 Understanding what causes foot cramps can help you prevent them from occurring.

-Many people describe foot cramps as a sudden, sharp pain that has the potential to immobilize them for a short period of time, typically 1-3 minutes.
-Cramps that come on suddenly and non-routinely tend to disappear after a few minutes.
-However, for some people the cramping can be something that is dealt with daily.
-If this is your case, you should see your podiatrist.
-While cramps can be a nuisance for some, they are usually a benign condition.
-What is more important is the cause of the cramps, the discomfort and inconvenience they cause.
-Learning these things can prevent and treat the problem as soon as it starts.
+Many people describe foot cramps as a sudden, sharp pain that immobilizes them for a short period, typically less than three minutes.
+Cramps that come on suddenly tend to disappear after a few minutes, but if your cramps are occurring daily, you should see your podiatrist.
+While cramps can be a nuisance, they are usually a benign condition.
+The cause of the cramps is more important than the discomfort and inconvenience they cause.
+Determining the cause can help us to prevent and treat the problem as soon as it starts.

 Foot Cramp Symptoms